1. IntroductionThis tutorial is a guide on creating voice and general sound effect mods for Smash Ultimate.

 Please do not release unfinished work as a full mod.
-If you require help with this guide and audio modding, the recommended option is to ask in the Smash Ultimate Modding Hub Discord (link is on the front page of the Ultimate section here), but making a help thread also works.
+If you need help with following this guide, the recommended option is to ask in the Smash Ultimate Modding Hub Discord (link is on the front page of the Ultimate section here), but making a help thread also works.

 Credit any content you may have used for your mods when releasing or showcasing.
 Taking credit for content you did not create from scratch isn't cool or permitted.

-Setting Everything UpThe most crucial thing you need is access to a tool that can export wavs, mp3s, or oggs such as audacity.
-This guide will specifically go over how to use Audacity to inject wavs into smash.
-If you don't know how to work audacity, there are many easy guides to use it in powerful ways.
-For the most part youll just need to adjust volume however.
+3. Setting Everything UpThe most crucial thing you need is access to a tool that can export wavs, mp3s, or oggs such as Audacity, along with the sound clips to edit for Smash.
+This guide will specifically go over how to use Audacity to export custom sound clips.
+If you don't know how to work Audacity, there are many guides online on the various things you can do with its editor.

-Importing Your Audio And CompressionMake sure you have the requirements labeled, and have nus3audio and the conversion pack downloaded.
-In Audacity or another Audio program, import the audio file with CTRL-SHIFT-I if you use Audacity from wherever you might get it from (E.G sounds-resource, youtube, etc) and trim it down to what you want it to be.
-Export as WAV/MP3/OGG and then drag the said Audio file over "convert to IDSP."
+4. Importing Your Audio And CompressionMake sure you have the nus3audio editor downloaded for later.
+Assuming you're using Audacity, import the audio file with CTRL-SHIFT-I from wherever you've downloaded your sound file (E.G sounds-resource, youtube, etc) and trim it down to what you want it to be.
+Export your sound clips individually as WAV/MP3/OGG.

-Injecting Into a nus3audio FileNow, you want to inject into a nus3audio of your choice.
-Fighter sound effects are in root > sound > bank > fighter, while Fighter voices are in root > sound > bank > fighter_voice.
-Find the nus3audio, and put it in the same directory as the nus3audio.exe file that we had earlier.
+5. Injecting Into a nus3audio FileNow, you want to inject into a nus3audio of your choice.
+You'll need to dump your game with UMM or nxdumptool to extract the sounds you want to edit first.
+Fighter specific sound effects are in root > sound > bank > fighter, while fighter voices are in root > sound > bank > fighter_voice.
+Find the nus3audio and load it up into the NUS3Audio Editor with the bottom left button.

 You'll see each individual sound to replace.
 Choose one and hit "Replace" and give it the proper audio clip of your choice.